andifalk/microservices-auth-authz-spring-security/README.md

 For the hands-on workshop you will extend a provided sample application along with guided tutorials.

+You will need a customized version of the [Spring Authorization Server](https://github.com/spring-projects/spring-authorization-server) that you can get from [https://github.com/andifalk/custom-spring-authorization-server](https://github.com/andifalk/custom-spring-authorization-server)

 The components you will build (and use) look like this:

 ![Architecture](docs/images/demo-architecture.png)